imrehorvath/avrdis/README.md

 C:00014 cff0     .dw 0xcff0
 %
 ```
 The first two lines in the output are the program memory ranges, which are excluded from disassembly.
 Why are these excluded?
 Because `avrdis` is a simple disassembler that can only follow the relative and absolute addresses from the branching instructions and does not try to perform semantic analysis of the code, or simulation of runtime behaviour to infer possible code regions for disassembly.
-Please note that the disabled address regions are printed to `stderr`, so you can redirect it the output to a file without worrying about it.
+Please note that the disabled address regions are printed to `stderr`, so you can redirect the output of the command to a file without worrying about the extra lines visible in the terminal.

-But why don't just disassemble the whole.
+But why don't just disassemble firmware as a whole.
 That's because AVRs use a Modified Harvard Architecture which allows parts of the program memory to be accessed as data.
-This is very useful to store read-only data like character strings directly in the program memory and access them directly from there without the need to copy them to the SRAM first, since SRAM are rather limited in AVRs compared to the program memory (flash).
+This is very useful to store read-only data like character strings directly in the program memory and access them directly from there without the need to copy them to the SRAM first.
+Note that the SRAM is rather limited in AVRs compared to the program memory (flash).

-So since code and data can co-exist in the program memory and the interpreptation of data as code can lead to issues like references to wrong addresses, `avrdis` uses a simple approach to disassemble the parts only, those are directly accessible from the branching instructions.
+So since code and data can co-exist in the program memory and the interpreptation of data as code can lead to issues, `avrdis` uses a simple approach to disassemble the parts only, those are directly accessible from the branching instructions.

 Those parts which are potentionally data, are emitted as `.dw 0xnnnn`.
 To enable the disassembly of such parts in case you sure that those are code and not data, you can use the `-e nnnn:nnnn` option to specify a range.
-Multiple `-e` options are allowed to specifí disjunct ranges.
+Multiple `-e` options are allowed to specify disjunct ranges.

 To completly disassemble the above example we can use.
 ```